Dynamic Purchasing System (DPS)

 Organisations are required to communicate the period of validity of the DPS in the relevant contract notice as well as communicating any changes to it to the Commission via contract amendment notice(s).
 There are no restrictions on how long a DPS can now run for but any changes to the period of validity should be done in compliance with the relevant Principles of Procurement.

 The DPS must be run as a completely electronic process and the initial Contract Notice (or PIN where used as a call for competition) must specify the nature of the requirements and the approximate quantities or values envisaged.
 As with other procedures, the procurement documents should be freely available electronically from the date of the original Contract Notice (or PIN where used as a call for competition) and you must make these documents available electronically through the duration of the DPS.

-It is possible for you to sub divide the DPS into smaller categories that have been objectively defined as demonstrating common characteristics (e.g. geographical).
+It is possible for you to sub divide the DPS into smaller categories that have been objectively defined as demonstrating common characteristics (e.g. geographical or service type).
 Where you exercise this option you may vary the selection criteria as appropriate for each category.
 All selection criteria must be detailed in the original Contract Notice(or PIN where used as a call for competition).
 You may wish to use a flexible approach to weighting when setting up a DPS e.g. use a % range.